turingschool/try-turing/_posts/2015-01-07-javascript-arrays.markdown

 <p>You may use this list: Jimmy, Giselle, Emanuel, Ruben, Alexis, Christina, Maria, Victor</p>

-<p>Want an extra challege?
+<p>Want an extra challenge?
 Add code that allows a user to click a button to be prompted for the names.
 Look back at the example if you're stuck.</p>
 </div>